koliac/SpaceShooter_by_Processing/README.md

 # SpaceShooter_by_Processing

-This is a little cute space shooting game I did for a class assignment by using Java Processing
+##Overview

+This is a processing applet written in Java for Prof.Anasse Bari's Intro to Computer Science course.
+It is a vertical scroll shooting game and all objects are procedurally generated.